-We have completed hours of community clean up on
+We have completed hours of community clean up or

-(name of group/club) (#)
+(name of group/club) have completed hours of community clean up or hours of community clean up or

-(location) ·
+(location)

 Date:

 (Signature)

-Please submit this form to the Publ ic Works Receptionist at the Town shop at 3410 - 35 Avenue.
+Please submit this form to the Pu blic Works Receptionist at the Town shop at 3410 - 35 Avenue.

-to ensure that your group receives the cheque under the correct information.
+Please fill in the information belo w to ensure that your group receives the cheque under the correct information.

-Name of Club/Group (Cheque to be payable to):
+Name of Club/Group (Cheque to l pe payable to):

 Address to send cheque to:

+Address to sella theque to.

 FOR INTERNAL USE ONLY

 GROUP #

-Whitecourt

-Whiteeourt

-Effective Date: September 22, 2003 Amended: February 28, 2011 Amended: June 27, 2011 Amended: November 23, 2015 Amended: October 28, 2019 Amended: September 27, 2021
+Amended: February 28, 2011 Amended: June 27, 2011 Amended: November 23, 2015 Amended: October 28, 2019 Amended: September 27, 2021